-I’m a social studies teacher at a small, rural Junior High School in central Texas.
-I’ve been teaching for 16 years, having started this career at age 45.
-Prior to that, I was a professional painter and prior to that, a sheet-metal mechanic/tinsmith.
-I am married (almost 38 years now), and my wife and I have two grown children, Ann, 35, a financial advisor and Carson, 33, a CAD draftsman.
-Our kids have now provided us with two brand new grandsons, Ann and her husband Robert had a baby boy on August 11, John Carlos ("Johnny”) and Carson's wife Amanda delivered their baby boy, Sullivan ("Sul" or "Sully") on December 18.
+Our kids have now provided us with two grandsons, Ann and her husband Robert had a baby boy on August 11 2014, John Carlos ("Johnny") Huerta and Carson's wife Amanda delivered their baby boy, Sullivan ("Sul" or "Sully") on the following December 18.
 Needless to say, they are both beautiful babies and yes, the grandparents are somewhat STOKED, lol!

-When I was 13-14 years old, my family and I lived in Geelong, Victoria, Australia, where my Dad worked for ALCOA.
+When I was 13-14 years old, my family and I lived in Geelong, Victoria, Australia, where my Dad worked for ALCOA ( in Geelong 1966-67).
 My passion then was slot car racing!
 I had two commercial tracks within 100 meters/yards of our house.
 Oh man, did I have fun over there!
 Hey wait, that was over 50 years ago?!?!
 Wow, where did the time go? 😉